qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 1. Configure to use JAX
 -----------------------

-First, set JAX to operate in 64-bit mode, and set it as the default backend for ``qiskit-dynamics``.
+First, set JAX to operate in 64-bit mode, and set JAX as the default backend using ``qiskit-dynamics.dispatch`` for performing array operations.
+This is necessary to enable automatic differentiation of the Qiskit Dynamics code in this tutorial.
+See the user guide entry on using JAX for a more detailed explanation of why this step is necessary.

 .. jupyter-execute::